|Main Subject Pages|

 likely answer to this question.
 If so, move to

-NO - The bottle has NO embossing and NO apparent vertical side mold seams on the body, shoulder, or neck.
-This bottle is either free-blown, "dip" molded, or was produced in a "turn-mold" (aka "paste-mold") where the side mold seam is erased during manufacturing.
-A "NO" answer is much less likely than "YES" for this question as a very large majority of bottles made during the 19th century and virtually all made during the first half of the 20th century were mold blown resulting in mold seams; see the note below.
+NO - The bottle has NO embossing and NO apparent vertical side mold seams on the base, body, shoulder, or neck.
+This bottle is either free-blown, "dip" molded, or was produced in a "turn-mold" (aka "paste-mold") where the side mold seams were erased during manufacture.
+A "NO" answer is much less likely than "YES" for this question as a very large majority of bottles made during the 19th century and virtually all made during the 20th century were mold blown resulting in mold seams; see the notes below.
 If you are sure that the answer is "NO", move to QUESTION #3 below.

 Bottle DOES Have Vertical Side Mold Seams